 Left: The middle thermal has different connection thickness in ExpressPCB.
 Right: The thermal thickness is consistent in Copper Connection.

-ExpressPCB displays square pads as circles (bug?) with the minimum pad size on inner layers, whereas Copper Connection retains the user-defined size and shape.
-This is not an issue for two layer boards.
+ExpressPCB displays square pads as circles (which makes it difficult to determine part orientation) with the minimum pad size on inner layers, whereas Copper Connection retains the user-defined size and shape.
+As with the thermals, this takes more space.
+Four layer boards with split planes may need manual modification.

 Differences in pads in inner layers